|Yeh-Hsien: A Chinese Cinderella (bilingual book)|

 |In English with:|

-Albanian, Arabic, Bengali, Chinese-Simplified, Chinese-Traditional, Farsi, French, Gujarati, Hindi, Japanese, Kurdish, Panjabi, Polish, Portuguese, Russian, Somali, Spanish, Tagalog, Tamil, Turkish, Urdu, Vietnamese.
+Albanian, Arabic, Bengali, Chinese-Simplified, Chinese-Traditional, English-only, Farsi, French, Gujarati, Hindi, Japanese, Kurdish, Panjabi, Polish, Portuguese, Russian, Somali, Spanish, Swedish, Tagalog, Tamil, Turkish, Urdu, Vietnamese.
 PLEASE SEE LANGUAGE SELECTION DROP-DOWN MENU ABOVE FOR CURRENT LANGUAGE AVAILABILITIES.

 Ages: 4-8 Paperback